-Do not contaminate water, food or feed by storage or disposal.
+Do not contaminate water, food or feed by storage or

-STORAGE: Store Livestock Protection Collars only in original container, in a dry, locked place away from food, feed, domestic animals and corrosive chemicals.
-Do not store in any structure occupied by humans.

-When snow or frozen ground make on site disposal impractical, up to one cubic foot of wastes may be stored in a leakproof container, in a dry locked place for up to 90 days.
+Collars only in original container, in a dry, locked place away from food, feed, domestic animals and corrosive PESTICIDE STORAGE: Store Livestock Protection chemicals.
+Do not store in any structure occupied by When snow or frozen ground make on site disposal imin a leakproof container, in a dry locked place for up to practical, up to one cubic foot of wastes may be stored by the applicator and at least one half mile from human location, preferably on property owned and managed Dispose of collars and other wastes contaminated by clothing and water) under three feet of soil, at a safe 1080 (carcasses, wool, hair, vegetation, soil, leather habitations and water supplies.

 PESTICIDE DISPOSAL: Pesticide wastes are acutely hazardous.
-Improper disposal of such materials is a violation of Federal law,
+Improper disposal of such materials is a violation of Federal Law.